ballerina-platform/ballerina-distribution/examples/graphql-service-ssl-tls/graphql_service_ssl_tls.md

 # GraphQL service - SSL/TLS

-You can use the GraphQL listener to connect to or interact with an HTTPS client.
-Provide the `graphql:ListenerSecureSocket` configurations to the server to expose an HTTPS connection.
+The `graphql:Listener` can be configured to communicate through HTTPS by providing a certificate file and a private key file.
+The certificate and the key can be provided through the `secureSocket` field of the listener configuration.
+Use this to secure the communication and data transfer between the server and the client.

 ::: code graphql_service_ssl_tls.bal :::